Steeped in spycraft, cybersecurity firm Darktrace rockets on London debut | Business

 SPOOKED BY DELIVEROO CMC Markets chief market analyst Michael Hewson said Darktrace's launch was a welcome boost for the London market.

-Other investors in the company included Talis Capital, Hoxton Ventures, Summit Partners, KKR, TenEleven Ventures, Insight Partners, Vitruvian and Balderton Capital. ($1 = 0.7177 pounds) (Additional reporting by Pamela Barbaglia and Abhinav Ramnarayan; Editing by Guy Faulconbridge, Jason Neely and Pravin Char)
+Other investors in the company included Talis Capital, Hoxton Ventures, Summit Partners, KKR, TenEleven Ventures, Insight Partners, Vitruvian, and Balderton Capital. ($1 = 0.7177 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)